aniketkhisti/pyHardWay/README.md

 # pyHardWay
-Learn Python The Hard Way and Git/Github Excercise
+Learn Python The Hard Way and Git/Github Exercise